 One of the most important things to know is that the Modern Language degrees at Oxford are very, very literature heavy.
 We don’t study any culture or history modules and I’d even say that language classes are somewhat neglected.
 Obviously studying only one language I had fewer language classes but on the whole I think most Mod Langs students would agree that literature is pretty much the sole focus of your degree until the year abroad.
 I found that although there were weekly language classes, they were not afforded anywhere near the same importance as literature tutorials and it is very much up to you to make sure that your language skills are maintained throughout your degree.

-I wrote a separate post here detailing all the books I read for my fourth and final year at Oxford University, which should give a good idea of the number and the types of books you can study.
+I wrote a separate post here detailing all the books I read for my fourth and final year of French at Oxford University, which should give a good idea of the number and the types of books you can study.